 The key to understanding any layout is to have a clear idea what each position signifies before the reading begins.
 You need to have to have a clear, fixed intention for the layout positions before you even pick up the cards.
 It serves as a solid foundation, which allows the individual card meanings to adapt and flow with intuition.
 Those two things together elevate the quality of the reading as a whole.
 The card layout (along with a consistent overall reading format) helps to communicat the purely intuitive Tarot message in a way the sitter or client can use.

-Here are the layouts that I’ve written for my private Tarot readings:
+Here are some of the layouts that I’ve written over the years for my professional private Tarot readings:

 Year Ahead